This website uses cookies to ensure you get the best experience on our website.

 - Table of Contents

-The first step to obtaining a clear, accurate Western blot is sample preparation.
-The critical step of sample preparation, the choice of protein extraction method, is a crucial one which ultimately makes the difference between a blank blot and a beautiful one.
-Boster supplies a range of lysis buffers and specialized extraction kits; use this guide to pick the right one for your task and start getting better results.
+Boster supplies a range of cell lysis buffers and specialized protein extraction kits; use this guide to pick the right one for your task and start getting better results in Western blot detection.

 To extract membrane-bound proteins with their properties and interactions intact, use the Boster membrane extraction kit.
 This kit is designed to separate membrane-bound proteins from the plasma membrane and suspend them in a hydrophobic medium, preserving their enzymatic activity and conformation.
 This kit is ideal for studying membrane proteins that would otherwise be disrupted by traditional cell lysis techniques.